JalalQ/5204-Hospital-Group/README.md

 ===============================================
 ### Sasha Srinivas
-I have worked on the news/events feature and the payments feature.
-I have submitted my models, controllers and data controllers and am able to get CRUD working through my Views.
-My work is located in the news_events_payments branch.
+Please find my work and a more detailed Readme file in the News_events_payments branch.

 ===============================================
 ### Simranjeet Singh